 The pus that appears in the throat should not be removed with your finger or swab as it will continue to form until the inflammation improves, and doing so may create wounds, as well as worsening the pain and swelling in that area.
-However, it is important to remember that the presence of yellow or whitish spots in the tonsils, without other symptoms, may be just a sign of white stones.
+However, it is important to remember that the presence of yellow or whitish spots on the tonsils, without other symptoms, may be just a sign of tonsil stones.

-The main remedies used in treatment are:
+The main remedies that are usually used include:

-- Antibiotics, such as benzarhine benzylpenicillin, amoxicillin or azithromycin: are used only in cases of bacterial infection, to eliminate the bacteria that caused the infection.
+- Antibiotics, such as benzarhine benzylpenicillin, amoxicillin or azithromycin: these are used only in cases of bacterial infection, to eliminate the bacteria that caused the infection.

 In some cases, the infection may form an abscess in the tonsils, and when this happens, the doctor can drain the accumulated pus.